olets/hometown-prompt-docs/docs/transient-prompt.md

 ## Customizing

 You can customize the transient prompt with the same options as the regular prompt.
-Declare them within `HOMETOWN_TRANSIENT_PROMPT_CONTEXT`.
+Declare them within `HOMETOWN_TRANSIENT_PROMPT_ENV`.
 See [Options](./options.md).

 Hometown can (and by default does) set `psvar`, providing some values which may be useful in transient prompt customization.
 See [Options](./options.md) and zsh's official [prompt expansion conditional substrings documentation](https://zsh.sourceforge.io/Doc/Release/Prompt-Expansion.html#Conditional-Substrings-in-Prompts).